quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part22_13.4_Further_Re.md

 :p How do the M/M/k and M/M/k/k systems differ in their queue management?
 ??x
 The M/M/k system uses an unbounded FCFS (First-Come-First-Served) queue.
-In contrast, the M/M/k/k system has a capacity constraint of \(k\) jobs; if all servers are busy when a new job arrives, the job is dropped. x??
+In contrast, the M/M/k/k system has a capacity constraint of $k$ jobs; if all servers are busy when a new job arrives, the job is dropped. x??

 ---